flyingcircusio/backy/README.md

 It also creates diffs to the current version so that an earlier version can be recreated.
 The diffs only contain changed data, gzipped.

-The diffs will be stored to diffprefix.<number> where backy increments the number by itself.
+The diffs will be stored to <backup>.diff.<number> where backy increments the number by itself.

 ### Backup sub-command